AdaCore/learn/content/courses/ada-idioms/chapters/inheritance_idioms.rst

   inheritance has cases in which it is useful, however those cases are very narrow in applicability.

-- We will assume that both the parent type and the child type are both private types, i.e., abstract data types, because that is the best practice.
+- We will assume that the parent type and the child type are both private types, i.e., abstract data types, because that is the best practice.
 See the :ref:`Abstract Data Type idiom <Ada_Idioms_Abstract_Data_Types>` for justification and details.